tcheukueppo/tcheukueppo/README.md

 # Hi friends, I'm Kueppo
-I'm a 19 yr old student from the university of yaoundé I, mostly spend my free time reading books in order to learn and accomplish more in CS **:)**.
+A 19 yr old student from the university of yaoundé I, mostly spend my free time reading books in order to learn and accomplish more in CS **:)**.

 ## List of Operating systems, tools, Programming langauges I mostly deal with